Support

 Nate & Krystle Thorne

-Nate and Krystle will be serving in The Gambia.
-They will model healthy Christian family life to the community, connect with the existing Mennonite Church for ongoing discipleship and training while they also learn and receive from them.
-They also want to focus energy into being a witness to the surrounding unreached people groups where they will be living.
+Nate and Krystle serve in The Gambia.
+They model healthy Christian family life to the community, connect with the existing Mennonite Church for ongoing discipleship and training while they also learn and receive from them.
+They also focus energy into being a witness to the surrounding unreached people groups where they live.

 Continue